DanieleCarrozzino/NotificationLibrary/README.md

 # NotificationLibrary

 ## Overview
 The "Custom WPF Notifications" project aims to provide a flexible and user-friendly notification system for WPF (Windows Presentation Foundation) applications.
-This system leverages the NotificationLibrary, a specialized class named NotificationObject, to create and display custom notifications within your WPF application.
+This system leverages the NotificationLibrary, a specialized class named Notification, to create and display custom notifications within your WPF application.

 ![Example from demo app](resources/screen.png)

 ## Key Features:

-Customizable Notifications: The heart of the system is the NotificationObject class, which allows you to create notifications with the following customizable properties:
+Customizable Notifications: The heart of the system is the Notification class, which allows you to create notifications with the following customizable properties:

 - __Title:__ Set a title for your notification.
 - __Message:__ Provide a detailed message to convey information.